microsoft/vcpkg-docs/vcpkg/users/selecting-library-features.md

 # Selecting Library Features

-**The latest version of this documentation is available on [GitHub](https://github.com/Microsoft/vcpkg/tree/master/docs/users/selecting-library-features.md).**

 ## Installing a library

 We will look at [llvm](https://llvm.org/) as an example.
 You could install it using: